Algorithms

 MTI ValueMaximum Tolerated Imbalance — the maximum allowed imbalance between arms.
 For count-based evaluation: 2–4 is typical for a 1:1 trial.

 Imbalance levelBy Site — evaluate imbalance separately for each site.
-By Study — evaluate across the entire study.
+By Study — evaluate imbalance across the entire study.

 Imbalance scopeAll active subjects — count all enrolled subjects.
 Exclude Withdrawn Subjects — exclude subjects who have withdrawn from the study.